 These odds and the available money to stake will change over time as more bets are placed.
 The more people betting on the event the more liquid (money) in the market and therefore more chance of your bet being matched.

 Keep this in mind when assessing your options.

 Once the event has finished, Betfair will verify the result before customers are paid out.
 This usually occurs very soon after the event ending.
 Any unmatched bets will be cancelled automatically.

-In order to get used to using Betfair Exchange, it may be worthwhile to place a few small wagers as practice.
+To get used to using Betfair Exchange, it may be worthwhile to place a few small wagers as practice.
 It is important not to make any mistakes once we start placing larger bets!

 This is the simplest way to use Betfair Exchange.
 You may find that placing traditional ‘back’ style bets gives you better odds and greater profit than using a regular bookmaker.

 However, we will mostly be using Betfair Exchange to make our ‘lay’ bets.
-This is slightly more complicated, but will be explained in the following example.
+This is slightly more complicated but will be explained in the following example.

 ‘Laying’ bets on Betfair Exchange is the bread and butter of matched betting.
 This is where we guarantee that whatever the outcome of a given event, we will win.

 Using the previous example where we backed England to win, our lay bet means we are betting on every other outcome than an England win; in this case either an Australia win or a draw.